AaltoPML/PINT/README.md

 python preproc.py --data wikipedia --r_dim 4 --data_split join
 ```

-Note: the folder 'pos_features' contains the precomputed positional features for UCI.

 ## Running PINT

 With the precomputed positional features at hand, we run PINT using the following commands.